Awesome-XV/Task-Flow/README.md

 Created with ❤️ for students who want to manage their time better and achieve more.

 ## 🆘 Support

+### Troubleshooting

+**Server won't start**
+- Make sure port 3000 is not in use
+- Check that all dependencies are installed: `npm install`
+- Verify Node.js version is 14 or higher: `node --version`

+**Google Calendar not working**
+- Ensure you've set up OAuth credentials correctly in Google Cloud Console
+- Check that redirect URI matches exactly: `http://localhost:3000/api/google/callback`
+- Verify Google Calendar API is enabled in Cloud Console
+- Check that Client ID and Secret are correctly set in `server.js`

+**Data not persisting**
+- Check file permissions on `taskflow-data.json`
+- Ensure the server has write access to the project directory
+- Verify the file is not locked by another process

+**Tasks not appearing in schedule**
+- Verify tasks have due dates set
+- Check that sleep schedule is configured
+- Ensure there are available time slots after sleep and recurring events
+- Try regenerating the schedule

+**Schedule shows empty**
+- Click "Generate Schedule" button in Smart Schedule view
+- Ensure you have tasks with future due dates
+- Check that your sleep schedule leaves available time
+- Verify recurring events aren't blocking all available time

 If you encounter any issues or have questions:
 1. Check the existing issues on GitHub